 International patients seek Penn Medicine for the following conditions:

-- Audiology/hearing loss—If you are experiencing hearing loss, our audiology program can help.
-Ranked as the best in the Philadelphia region and one of the finest in the country, our program establishes an appropriate plan for each patient by performing advanced testing techniques and using state-of-the-art equipment.
+- Audiology/hearing loss—Our program establishes an appropriate plan for each patient by performing advanced testing techniques and using state-of-the-art equipment.

 - Hearing device implantation—Penn Medicine is the top center in the Philadelphia area for hearing device implantation.
 We surgically implant cochlear devices or Baha devices, a bone anchored hearing aid.
 Otorhinolaryngologists at Penn Medicine were some of the first in the United States to perform cochlear implant surgery in the 1980s and continue to be involved with all major research efforts in the field.